Search

 Understanding the laws and regulations surrounding wheelchair accessible vans is crucial to avoid legal consequences, lawsuits, and ensure accessibility for clients and a positive company reputation.

 Is your program or organization in the market for a wheelchair accessible van?
 If so, it’s important to understand the laws and regulations that apply to these vehicles.
-Wheelchair van laws and regulations in Canada vary by province, and that can cause unnecessary confusion among individuals looking for wheelchair vans for sale.
+Wheelchair van laws and regulations in Canada vary by province, which can cause unnecessary confusion among individuals looking for wheelchair vans for sale.
 If your program or organization doesn’t follow wheelchair van laws, it can lead to legal consequences, lawsuits, lack of accessibility for your clients, and a damaged company reputation.

 At MoveMobility, we’re aware of the complexities and confusion surrounding wheelchair van laws and regulations.
 We design and manufacture wheelchair accessible vans in-house and are certified by Transport Canada with a National Safety Mark on every modified wheelchair van we complete.